springernature/frontend-playbook/practices/code-review.md

 * View a list of new commits.
 View changed files.
 Merge branch into master.
 * Delete your remote feature branch.
 * Delete your local feature branch.

+## What to look out for

+* Are there syntactic inconsistencies within the code?
+Suggest using a linter to scan for such problems automatically.